scoulomb/github-page-helm-deployer/README.md

 helm repo add soapui https://helm-registry.github.io/soapui (orga site, though it can be accessible as a project)
 ````

-And since we define a CNAME for `helm.registry.coulombel.site` in [appendice github page and DNS](appendice-github-page-and-dns.md#consequences).
+And since we define a CNAME for `helm.registry.coulombel.site` in [appendix github page and DNS](appendix-github-page-and-dns.md#consequences).
 We can do:

 ````shell script